syncfusion-content/winui-docs/winui/Ribbon/Getting-Started.md

 ## Add ribbon toggle button

-The [RibbonToggleButton] represents a toggle button, it allows users to switch between two incompatible options and can be added to a ribbon group with different sizes using the `AllowedSizeModes` property.
+The [RibbonToggleButton] represents a toggle button, it enables users to switch between two contrasting states (Active and Inactive) and can be added to a ribbon group with different sizes using the `AllowedSizeModes` property.
 Use the `Content` and `Icon` properties to set the label and icon to the ribbon toggle button.

 {% tabs %}
 {% highlight xaml %}